dribdat/dribdat/README.md

 `dribdat` is an open source web platform for data-driven team collaboration.
 Designed for [awesome](https://github.com/dribdat/awesome-hackathon) hackathons, it is a Swiss Army Knife of everything you need for your event: a website, countdown clock and challenge board, project log and progress tracker, integrations with popular chat platforms and code repositories, open data support and APIs.

-For more background and references, see the [Usage Guide](docs/USAGE.md) and [About Page](docs/ABOUT.md).
+For more background and references, see the [User Handbook](https://docs.dribdat.cc/usage/).
 If you need help or advice in setting up your event, or would like to contribute to the project: please get in touch via [GitHub Issues](https://github.com/dribdat/dribdat/issues) or [website](https://dribdat.cc).
 Follow us on [Twitter](https://twitter.com/dribdat) and get updates on our [OpenCollective](https://opencollective.com/dribdat/updates).

 ![Screenshot of dribdat](dribdat/static/img/screenshot_sandbox.png)